hashgraph/hedera-improvement-proposal/HIP/hip-1.md

 #### `needs-council-approval` header

-This field specifies if the HIP needs to be reviewed and approved by the Hedera Council Technical Committee before getting a `Final` status'.
-This is usually the case for HIPs in the `Standards Track` type and `Core`, `Service`, `API` and `Mirror` categories, but can expand to other HIPs as well.
-The HIP author should set it based on their judgement of whether the HIP modifies any of the Hedera Core, Service, API or Mirror code, but the HIPs editors will double-check if the `true` flag needs to be set.
+This field specifies if the HIP needs to be reviewed and approved by the Hedera Council Technical Committee before getting a `Accepted` status'.
+This is usually the case for HIPs in the `Standards Track` type and `Core`, `Service` and `Mirror` categories, but can expand to other HIPs as well.
+The HIP author should set it based on their judgement of whether the HIP modifies any of the Hedera Core, Service or Mirror code, but the HIPs editors will double-check if the `true` flag needs to be set.

 #### `created` header